 If you think opening a bank account with HSBC, ANZ, or Citibank would be ideal, well, you are wrong.
 These companies are a lot stricter.
 They require more documents and their fees can be higher.
 However, these companies hire staffs who speak well English, meaning you will have an easier time talking with their employees.
 Some of them can even connect your bank from your home country.

-You can’t send money out of Vietnam
+It’s not easy to send money out of Vietnam

 This is true and wrong at the same time.
 Of course, there’s always a way to make things work.
 Vietnam has so many expats, the community is massive, and when everyone is in the same situation, they find ways and share them.